-The researchers, from the University of Washington in Seattle, found that in King County, which contains Seattle, no more than 0.3% of the local HIV-positive population had viral loads over 10,000 copies/ml, and also high-level resistance to tenofovir and emtricitabine.
+The University of Washington in Seattle researchers found that in King County, which contains Seattle, no more than 0.3% of the local HIV-positive population had viral loads over 10,000 copies/ml and high-level resistance to tenofovir and emtricitabine.

-They then counted how many people had both viraemia and drug resistance together, and used sequential testing to see how many had persistent viraemia.
+They then counted how many people had both viremia and drug resistance together and used sequential testing to see how many had persistent viremia.

-However, only 12 people (0.3% of those with resistance tests, or one in 323 people) had both high-level resistance and substantial viraemia.
+However, only 12 people (0.3% of those with resistance tests, or one in 323) had both high-level resistance and significant viremia.

 What about those who are undiagnosed with HIV?

-If you are sexually active, it is very important for you to have regular tests for STDs, including, but not limited to HIV.
+If you are sexually active, you need to have regular tests for STDs, including but not limited to HIV.
 We recommend every three months.
-In the United States, there is a significant portion of people living with HIV that are undiagnosed.
+In the United States, a significant portion of people living with HIV are undiagnosed.
 These people do not know about their infection, so their ability to pass it on to others is very high, especially when they have been initially exposed.
 This is because HIV viral load counts are usually the highest, and thus most contagious, during this time frame because the body has not yet created antibodies to fight the virus.

 The bad news

 We don’t know what we don’t know.
 We can not research those who refuse to be counted.
-This is why is it most imperative that, not only are we having the largest number and percentage of our community tested for HIV and others STDs as often as possible, but also making sure that those who do test positive are able to have proper access to care and treatment as to become undetectable as quickly as possible.
+This is why it is imperative that we have the most significant number and percentage of our community tested for HIV and other STDs as often as possible, but also make sure that those who do test positive can have proper access to care and treatment as to become undetectable as quickly as possible.

 The good news

-Just like in real estate, much of this information comes down to location, location, location.
-Whether you are in the United States, The European Union, Latin America or Asia, will dictate not only your possible exposure to HIV but your access to PrEP.
+Like in real estate, much of this information comes down to location, location, location.
+Whether you are in the United States, The European Union, Latin America, or Asia will dictate your possible exposure to HIV and your access to PrEP.
 More and more countries are finding ways to make the drug accessible and affordable to those most in need.
-Testing for HIV is increasing and so is the knowledge about Undetectable equals Uninfectious (U=U).
-All of these measures are beginning to effect the HIV rates around the world, but there is something new being researched about PrEP usage that is worth noting.
+Testing for HIV is increasing, and so is the knowledge about Undetectable equals Uninfectious (U=U).
+All of these measures are beginning to affect the HIV rates worldwide, but something new is being researched about PrEP usage that is worth noting.

-“it’s an important issue to assess the relationship between PrEP failures and resistance.
-What we’ve learned from clinical trials is that the way to see a resistance emerging with PrEP is actually to stop PrEP in someone who has acute HIV infection.”
+“It’s an important issue to assess the relationship between PrEP failures and resistance.
+We’ve learned from clinical trials that the way to see a resistance emerging with PrEP is actually to stop PrEP in someone with acute HIV infection.”

-We also know that there is a major difference between someone developing resistance to PrEP while using it, and someone encountering a sexual partner that has a strain of the virus which is already resistant to the medications within PrEP.
-The former, has yet to be encountered.
-The latter is the form of infection we have seen.
+We also know that there is a significant difference between someone developing resistance to PrEP while using it and someone encountering a sexual partner with a strain of the virus already resistant to the medications within PrEP.
+The former has yet to be experienced, and the latter is the form of infection we have seen.

-Finally, every single person known to have contracted HIV while using PrEP, either verified or not, was placed on effective HIV treatment and are doing well.
-PrEP resistance does not result in those infected being without medication treatment options or positive outcomes.
+Finally, every single person known to have contracted HIV while using PrEP, either verified or not, was placed on effective HIV treatment and is doing well.
+PrEP resistance does not result in those infected without medication treatment options or positive outcomes.

 Before you Go

-On so many levels we have the ability to not only slow down the number of HIV infections but also the variant strains that are resistant to PrEP.
-Both of them involve getting tested regularly for HIV and, if positive, taking your medications properly and as directed.
-Mutations come from those who are not consistent with their regiments.
+On so many levels, we have the ability to not only slow down the number of HIV infections but also the variant strains that are resistant to PrEP.
+Both involve getting tested regularly for HIV and, if positive, taking your medications correctly and as directed.
+Mutations come from those who are not consistent with their regimens.

-With all of this being said, the greatest power we have is spreading facts and not fear about HIV prevention, treatment, those who choose to take PrEP and those living with HIV.
-The lies and disinformation circulating might seem funny and harmless but 40 years of fighting this virus should teach us that they are not.
+With all of this being said, the most incredible power we have is spreading facts and not fear about HIV prevention, treatment, those who choose to take PrEP, and those living with HIV.
+The lies and disinformation circulating might seem funny and harmless, but 40 years of fighting this virus should teach us they are not.

-If you or your provider believe you have acquired HIV while adhering to PrEP, please contact the researchers at the SERO PrEP Project so they can learn more from your experience and offer their treatment advice.
-It also advisable for your doctor to report your case promptly to your country’s drug regulatory agency (in the U.S., the FDA) and to Gilead, the manufacturer of Truvada.
+If you or your provider believe you have acquired HIV while adhering to PrEP, don’t hesitate to get in touch with the researchers at the SERO PrEP Project so they can learn more from your experience and offer their treatment advice.
+It is also advisable for your doctor to report your case promptly to your country’s drug regulatory agency (in the U.S., the FDA) and Gilead, the manufacturer of Truvada.
 The more people communicate, the more we will understand.